-\This course is offered every other year (offered 2025-2026, 2027-2028, 2029-2030, 2031-2032 uites manual cognet Credit: 1.0 (2 trimesters, offered 1st and 2nd only)
+This course is offered every other year (offered 2025-2026, 2027-2028, 2029-2030, 2031-2032)

 Prerequisites: Chemistry (Accelerated Chemistry recommended)

 Advanced Placement Chemistry is recommended for students who would like the opportunity to earn college credit or placement in the sciences.
 This course is designed to maintain a college-level pace and cover material according to the requirements for taking the Advanced Placement exam.
 This course provides students with training for such knowledge and skills through guided inquiry labs, a more focused curriculum on content relevant to today's problems, and an exam that assesses students' mental models of the particulate nature of matter instead of memorization of rules to understand chemistry.